 - Upfront capital: If you’re buying your first property, the upfront costs of buying a private property will include a 25% down payment, stamp duty, Additional Buyer’s Stamp Duty, legal fees (S$2,500 – S$3,000) and valuation fees (S$200 – S$1,500).

 - Ongoing capital: You’ll need a stable source of income to continue servicing your home loan.
 You’ll also need to pay maintenance fees, property tax bills and taxes on rental income.

-Buying additional physical properties will require much more capital, especially with the enforcement of recent property cooling measures.
+Buying additional physical properties will require much more capital, especially with the enforcement of property cooling measures last year.
 Taking out a second bank loan to buy another residential property, for example, will require you to fork out 12% in Additional Buyer’s Stamp Duty and a 55% down payment.

 Investing in REITs requires a much smaller initial capital.
 Since REITs are traded on the SGX like stocks, you’ll only need to buy a minimum of 100 shares.
 However, you’d probably want to invest more than the bare minimum; otherwise, stock brokerage fees can take a huge chunk out of your investment.

 With physical properties, you can get a very high proportion of financing at relatively low (around 2%) interest rates.
 With your first private property, you could get up to a 75% loan.
 This means, for example, it’s possible to purchase a S$1,000,000 property with a S$250,000 down payment.